 Join the Crop Swap 90813 Facebook Group to get involved!

-This swap is one where participants can simply drop and / or grab locally grown produce, and occasionally seedlings, for free.
+This swap was temporarily held as one where participants can simply drop and / or grab locally grown produce, and occasionally seedlings, for free.
 Of course, many locals end up sticking around to learn a few things, from seed harvesting, to planting, as local farmers and gardeners are on site at the Michelle Obama Neighborhood Library Learning Garden.
-In Summer 2018, it’s being held on the fourth Thursdays from 4-7pm at the library, located at 5870 Atlantic Ave, with free parking on site.
+In Summer 2018, it’s was held on the fourth Thursdays from 4-7pm at the library, located at 5870 Atlantic Ave, with free parking on site.